Psalms For Life

 will behold his face.

 Such moral chaos leaves just two options.
 Fear tells us to run for the hills—fear for our lives, our livelihood, our family, our social standing, and fear that nothing will ever change.
-So we just give up and run away.
+So, we just give up and run away.
 The other option is to stay put, but we need a very good reason to do that.

 David gives us that reason in the psalm’s second half.
 YHWH isn’t just present in his holy temple—down the street—to hear and to help.
 Despite all appearances to the contrary, he’s also fully in charge and watching every move the ruthless make.
 He will call the violent to account and loathes all they stand for as much as he loves those who do right.
 Unlike the gods who foster corruption and injustice, he’s perfectly just and always sides with those who seek right relationships.
 He doesn’t always come running when we want him to.
-But his one and only response to evil is judgment, while he invites all who want things made right into a face-to-face relationship with him.
+But his one and only response to evil is judgment, while he welcomes all who want things made right into a face-to-face relationship with him.

 Lord, when evildoers use their power to crush and to kill, you see all they do and will yet judge their evil deeds.
 Thank you that you’re just and care for the weak and poor.
 Please root out all corruption, end all violence.
 And replace it with true justice, I pray.
 Amen.